Tapchicoma/presentations/intro-to-koin/koin.md

 # Multiple definitions

-For the same type definitions, Koin is always selects the last one.
+For the same type definitions, Koin will throw `DependencyResolutionException`.

 --